AvesonThyBot/bean-and-brew/README.md

 # TO DO:

 - finish profile.php
-- add preview item information
+- add shopping cart page - read, delete and update
-- add shopping cart page
+- add toast message when item added to cart
-- add shopping cart system
+- add quantity in cart section in item display